NEI-LSR/MacaqueColorCategories/Outputs/Presentations/20230316 UNR/script.md

 What we see in our monkey data is that there are systematic biases, and the structure differs to that collected in humans.

-### Bootstrap

-Through bootstrapping we can estimate our confidence about the location of the monkey's categories, given the data we have.
-Plotted here is the mean attractor point, and our 95% confidence intervals, for monkey 1.
-We have a lot of data from monkey one, and as such we can see that we have quite high confidence in the locations of his color categories.

-We see two clear categories, which appear to align with our concepts of \'warm\' and \'cool\' (an orangey color and a blueish color).

 ### All monkeys
+!!!!!!!!

-So far we\'ve collected data in additional animals, and it is interesting to consider commonalities and differences that we see between the animals.
+So far we've collected data in additional animals, and it is interesting to consider commonalities and differences that we see between the animals.
 All three share these warm and cool categories.
 In monkey 3 we identify two additional categories.

-### Strength

-In addition to looking at the location of the categories, we can consider the relative \"strength\" of the categories - the extent to which an category biases memories towards it.
-These values are the gradient of the bias at the category centre, and so are on a scale of 0 to 90.
-From this we can see that the green category in monkey 3 is a strong category, in line with the others identified, but that the purple category is barely present.

-### Power

-We can also look at the number of trials we would have needed to reach our current conclusions, to allay concerns that we might be missing other categories by not having collected enough data.
-We can see that our analysis pulls out the same categories with considerably less data than the total collected.

-### Learning rates

-We can also look at the relative learning rates for each color -- the speed with which each animal got proficient at trials for different hues.
-We find that there is structure in these learning rates, and our current theory is that this structure is a function of the post-receptoral contrast for each stimulus, but analysis here is ongoing.

-###

-### Multi-sat

-I mentioned earlier that we chose to use an AFC version of this task instead of an estimation from a continuous response space.
-This allows us to very easily adapt the experiment to consider other dimensions of interest.
-We\'ve recently been running a modified version of the experiment where we also include variation in saturation, and the results of this have been informative in a couple of ways.

-First, I should say that one of the key differences between macaques and humans seems to be that humans are significantly better at generalisation.
-For example, in training the animals on tasks like this we start simple, and then slowly build up the task complexity.
-Often, when we change something that we would consider to be fairly trivial to task comprehension, such as changing the number of presented choices from 3 to 4, often the monkeys would act as though we'd presented them with a completely new task.

-I'm going to show you a heatmap of the cues against the choices.
-So if the cue was this blue, and the chosen choice was this green, this element of the grid would be increased by 1 count at this location.

-If the animal performed perfectly, we would see a filled in diagonal.

-### Filled heatmap
+### Summary

-And that is what you do see.
-They did not seem to conceive of this as a fundamentally different task.

-We were also curious to see whether the animals would have a bias for higher saturation targets, as some believe humans would.

-If the animal always picked the more saturated version of the color, then in an extreme case we would expect to see the lower half of the diagonal to be offset to the other quadrant.
-Inversely, if they always picked the less-saturated version then we would expect to see the top half offset.

-What we actually see is a slight bias for higher saturations, but actually a relatively balanced distribution of errors between higher saturation and lower saturation.
-This provides some confidence that saturation isn\'t a major issue for the key findings, and also reinforces this second finding that the monkeys consider saturation and hue to be part of the same framework.

-To summarise this:

-1\.
-They can generalise the task

-2\. saturation is unlikely to be the driving force behind the categories

-3\. the monkeys do not appear to show a bias between high and low saturation, which is curious because it\'s often said that humans have a preference for high saturation colours

 ### fMRI

-What we\'ve shown is that the psychophysical results in monkeys and humans are comparable at the photoreceptor, post-receptoral, and at the stage of color categories.
+What we've shown is that the psychophysical results in monkeys and humans are comparable at the photoreceptor, post-receptoral, and at the stage of color categories.
 It looks as though their color categories differ from ours, but the evidence suggests that they do have color categories.

 Our fMRI results have discovered a large extensive network of brain regions implicated in processing of color in both humans and monkeys.
 The functional organisation of these networks is comparable, and we now, by virtue of the similarity of the psychophysical behaviour between monkeys and humans can be assured that the neural mechanisms that we uncover through invasive experiments in monkeys will pertain to the human case.

 ### In conclusion:

--   There are two color categories that are common to all 3 monkeys
+-   There are two color categories that are common to all 4 monkeys

 -   These color categories correspond to the human distinction of warm and cool